raspberrypilearning/push-button-stop-motion/worksheet.md

 1. Save and run your script.
 1. Press the button and try to take a selfie.
 Be sure to keep the camera still!
 Ideally, it should be mounted in position.
 1. Again, feel free to check the image in the file manager.
-Run the program again to take another selfie!
+Run the program again to take another selfie.

 ## Stop motion animation